sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

-Link to tutorial: Using OneLake file explorer to access Fabric data.
+Using OneLake file explorer to access, edit, and upload to Fabric data.

 - [Open this reference and follow the steps you see there](https://learn.microsoft.com/en-us/fabric/onelake/onelake-file-explorer)